 Georgene Murray is the Director of Human Resources.
 She supports management and staff in issues related to organizational objectives and knowledge of the full range of Human Resources functional areas .
 She has over 25 years of human resources experience in the non-profit community, including 10 years with the National Trust for Historic Preservation; and 20 years with Child Trends, Inc. Georgene has a B.S. in Developmental Psychology from George Mason University, Graduate Certificate in HR Management from the University of Virginia, and is certified by the HR Certification Institute and Society for Human Resource Management as a Senior Professional in Human Resources.

-Jennifer has worked as a consultant to global companies, helping to develop and expand corporate social responsibility programs and build multi-sector stakeholder engagement platforms that address issues related to global supply chains, economic development, capacity building, labor relations, and international trade.
+For the past decade, Jennifer has worked as a consultant to global companies, helping to develop and expand corporate social responsibility programs and build multi-sector stakeholder engagement platforms that address issues related to global supply chains, economic development, rule of law, labor relations, and international trade.

 Jennifer holds a B.A. in English Non-Fiction Writing & Political Science from the University of Pittsburgh, and an M.A. in International Relations and International Communication from Boston University.